 - What degrees, qualifications and courses have you completed?

 - Do you subscribe to industry news?
 They should also be able to tell you about any subscriptions or memberships they have to AICPA, their local CPA affiliation and any industry-specific news to show that they are up to date with law and regulation changes.

 Ultimately, the long-term goals and current challenges of your business help in making the decision of whether a CPA or bookkeeper is needed.
 In most cases, both are necessary in some capacity.
 If the business is new and you need assistance managing data entry or someone to look over your accounting reports, a bookkeeper will probably suffice.
 But if you have any questions about how your entity should be structured, i.e. LLC, S-Corp, etc., or would like to get some tax planning advice, a CPA is best suited to help guide you through higher level business decisions so you may reach your goals.
+Weighing out your needs and the benefits of hiring a bookkeeper vs. CPA can be challenging, but hopefully this gives you some things to consider.
 If you still have further questions we would love to answer them with a free 30 minute consultation.

 The Cultivating Business Growth Podcast